 The cross with the crown is sometimes depicted at an angle (see St. Gilbert's Cross), as it would have been when Jesus dragged it up the mound at Golgotha.
 The crown in this symbol can be in the normal wearing position, as shown in the lower image on the left, or up-ended, as in the upper image on the right and similar to the circle in a Celtic Cross.
 Whether the cross is adorned with a crown studded with jewels or a rough crown of thorns, the message is the same.
 (See Unique Crucifixion by Rev. David Linde).

 For some Christian monks, it used to be common to shave the crown of the head leaving a circle of hair known as a tonsure.
 There were several reasons for this and one was to remind the wearer of the crown of thorns.

 A relic of the crown believed to have been worn by Jesus is currently housed in Notre Dame, Paris, and has been identified as Zizyphus Spine Christi.
 This species of thorny bush still grows around Jerusalem.

 In various religions, a skull cap (kippah, taqiyah, turban, etc.) may be worn as a mark of humility.
-For priests, as a mark of their temporal responsibility, headgear is invariably more distinctive and the mitre is a good example of this.
+For priests, as a mark of their temporal responsibility, headgear is almost invariably more distinctive and the mitre is a good example of this.
 In some churches, especially Eastern, the mitre of an archbishop takes the shape of a crown.
 This is often topped with a small standing cross of whatever style is associated with the denomination.

 The crown symbolises the sovereignty of Christ and sometimes features on the coat of arms of churches, including: